Prague Experience logoPrague tourist information & travel guide logo

 Prague Easter Markets » 5th April - 27th April 2025

 The Prague Easter Markets are open daily at the Old Town Square and Wenceslas Square.
-The warm ambience of spring awaits, for visitors to browse the stalls for hand-crafted goods, sample local food and drinks, and discover delightful Czech Easter traditions - Easter photos
+The warm ambience of spring awaits visitors.
+Browse the stalls for hand-crafted goods, sample local food and drinks, and discover delightful Czech Easter traditions - Easter photos

 Prague Easter Markets at Old Town Square